FanzCEO/GirlFanz/replit.md

 ## Development Environment
 - **Package Manager**: npm with workspace support for monorepo structure
+- **Development Server**: Custom server configuration using server/start.ts as entry point (bypasses vite.config.ts to avoid top-level await issues with tsx/esbuild)
-- **Development Server**: Vite dev server with hot module replacement and Express API proxy
+- **Server Entry**: server/index.ts redirects to server/start.ts which contains a simplified Vite dev server setup with inline configuration
 - **Code Quality**: TypeScript for type safety, ESLint for code standards
 - **Build Process**: Separate builds for client (Vite) and server (esbuild) with production optimizations
+- **Note**: vite.config.ts is not used due to compatibility issues with tsx; configuration is inline in server/start.ts

 # External Dependencies